-How do you provide collaborative working from multiple disparate locations without compromising on quality?
+The challenge - how do you provide collaborative working from multiple disparate locations, without compromising on quality?

 JTP are looking to provide their workforce with total flexibility, allowing colleagues to access IT resources from wherever they work, on whatever device they use.

-JTP had heard much talk around the use of Graphical Processing Units (GPU) within a Virtual Desktop Infrastructure (VDI) environment to allow high end users access to their architectural models but were unsure of which method or product would be a best fit for them.
-Historically utilising CAD and BIM applications over a VDI environment performed poorly as the applications required access to GPUs to perform complex calculations.
-These hardware GPUs were easy to install within a workstation but were not available for servers in a datacentre environment.
-Recently the technology has matured and is now capable of performing this function.
+They had heard much talk around the use of Graphical Processing Units (GPU) within a Virtual Desktop Infrastructure (VDI) environment to allow high end users access to their architectural models, but were unsure of which method or product would be a best fit for them.
+Historically CAD and BIM applications used over a VDI environment performed poorly as the applications required access to GPUs to perform complex calculations.
+These hardware GPUs were easy to install within a workstation, but were not available for servers in a datacentre environment.
+However, the technology has recently matured, and is now capable of performing this function.

 JTP did not want to invest in a particular product to find out it either did not work as expected or did not fulfil all of their requirements.
 They wanted to make sure that VDI would solve their business problems and have peace of mind that any investment made would be beneficial to the entire organisation.
 Implementation of any VDI platform must be planned, designed and installed correctly to achieve a maximum return on any investment made.
 JTP wondered if this technology would work for them.

 Given our understanding of their sector JTP asked us to carry out a Proof of Concept (PoC).
 Waterstons have vast experience in this technology and its use in the AEC sector and so we recommended Citrix with Nvidia’s GRID vGPU technology.